DBMoUK/ensuretls/README.md

 None.

-### Beginning with ensuretlsv1
+### Beginning with ensuretls

+Classify Puppet CA node with: profile::enabletls::console

+Classify PuppetDB node with: profile::enabletls::db

+## Usage

+Please see example profile in: ensuretls/profile/ensuretls/manifests for application of the ensuretls::console and ensuretls::db classes by profile to the Puppet Master nodes.

-Classify each Puppet Master node with: profiles::enabletlsv1, ensure hiera data element examples in hieradata/default.yaml are migrated into the appropriate hiera file in your infrastructure.
+Note that the following hiera data items will need to be migrated into the appropriate hiera data file.

-Note:
+profile::ensuretls::encryptionmode: 'SSLProtocol TLSv1'
 'puppet_enterprise::profile::amq::broker::stomp_transport_options':
   'transport.enabledProtocols': 'TLSv1'

-Is utilised by the puppet_enterprise::profile::amq::broker class to lock down MCollective communication to TLSv1.

-## Usage

-Please see example profile in: profile/ensuretls/manifests/init.pp for application of the ensuretls class by profile to the Puppet Master nodes.

-Additionally, please see example hieradata in hieradata/defaults.yaml
+The hiera hash: puppet_enterprise::profile::amq::broker::stomp_transport_options ensures that MCollective operates using TLSv1 ciphers exclusively.

+An example default.yaml file containing these data items can be found in hieradata/defaults.yaml within this module.

 ## Reference